duabiht/firefox-extension-no-ai/README.md

-# 🚫🤖 no-ai Firefox Extension
+# 🛑 Filterit (Firefox Extension)

-Tired of seeing AI-related posts on Reddit?
-Want a cleaner, more human feed? **no-ai** is here to help!
-This extension automatically hides posts about AI, so you can scroll in peace. ✨
+Filter any Reddit posts using your own keywords.
+Filterit lets you customize what you don't want to see and browse Reddit with less noise.

 ---

 ## ✨ How It Works

-🔍 Scans every Reddit post for a list of AI-related keywords (like `AI`, `ChatGPT`, `GPT-4`, and more).
+🔍 Scans every Reddit post for a list of keywords (ships with a default list you can fully edit).

-🙈 If a post contains any of these keywords, it disappears from your feed!
-The filter is case-insensitive for most keywords, but only hides posts with the exact uppercase `AI` (so French words like "j'ai" are safe!).
+🙈 If a post contains any of these keywords, it disappears from your feed.
+Most matches are case-insensitive, but you can keep case-sensitive ones like `AI` if you want.

 ---

 ## 🛠️ Popup Features

-- **Blocked posts counter**: See how many posts have been hidden, right in the popup.
+- Blocked posts counter
-- **All keywords**: Add, edit (gear icon), or delete (red trash) any keyword—default or custom—directly in the popup.
+- Add, edit (gear), delete (trash) any keyword — default or custom
-- **Live editing**: Click the gear to rename any keyword, or the trash to remove it.
-No more untouchable defaults—take full control!
+- Live editing with instant effect

 ---

 ## 🛠️ DevTools Panel (Advanced Debugging)

-The extension now includes a custom **No-AI Filter** tab in your browser's DevTools (F12), just like Adblock Plus!
+Includes a custom **Filterit** tab in DevTools (F12):

-- **Live stats**: See how many posts were found, hidden, and how many times the filter ran.
+- Live stats and logs
-- **Live logs**: All extension activity and filtering decisions are shown in real time, with color-coded log levels.
+- Run the filter manually, clear or export logs

-- **Controls**: Run the filter manually, clear logs, or export logs as a text file.
+---

 **How to use:**
 1. Reload the extension in Firefox (about:debugging or via Add-ons page).
 2. Open Reddit and press F12 to open DevTools.
-3. Click the new **No-AI Filter** tab to monitor and debug the extension in real time!
+3. Click the new **Filterit** tab to monitor and debug the extension in real time.

 ---